vineet131/project-euler/README.md

 # project-euler
-My solutions to Project Euler
+My solutions to the problems in Project Euler: https://projecteuler.net